wavefrontHQ/docs/pages/doc/query_language_reference.md

 ## Histogram Functions

-You use histogram functions to access the histogram distributions that Wavefront has computed from a metric.
+You use histogram query functions to access the histogram distributions that Wavefront has computed from a metric.
 See [Wavefront Histograms](proxies_histograms.html) for background.

+### Histogram to Histogram Functions

-Each histogram function in the following table can be used as an **hsExpression** parameter in another histogram query function, such as the [histogram conversion functions](#histogram-conversion-functions) below. **Note:** When you run these functions under a time-series chart, they display just the median values of the distributions as time series.
+Each function in the following table returns series of histogram distributions, and can therefore be used as the **hsExpression** parameter of another function. **Note:** In a time-series chart, the histogram-to-histogram functions display just the median values of the returned distributions.

 <table style="width: 100%;">
 <colgroup>